junxit/us-congress-bills-113/metadata.md

 - 2014-07-17 — Placed on the Union Calendar, Calendar No. 402.
 - 2014-07-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-536.
 - 2014-07-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-536.
+- 2014-07-22 — Considered under suspension of the rules. (consideration: CR H6612-6613)
+- 2014-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4562.
+- 2014-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-22 — Mr. Daines moved to suspend the rules and pass the bill.
+- 2014-07-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6612)
+- 2014-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6612)